Cultural Arts Council - About Us

 The City of Miami Beach makes an ongoing commitment in excess of $6.5 million annually, which includes the cultural grants funds, to support programming and operations of artistic organizations in this community.
 In addition, the City maintains an ongoing cultural investment in the community's cultural facilities in the amount of 58 million dollars.
 This investment directly reflects the City's commitment to the support of a cultural landscape that is an integral part of the services provided by Miami Beach.

-Recent additions to the program include a cultural facilities management initiative administered under the Cultural Affairs Program to insure the effective management of the City-owned Colony, Byron Carlyle, and Little Stage Theaters.
+Recent additions to the program include a cultural facilities management initiative administered under the Cultural Affairs Program to insure the effective management of the City-owned Colony and Byron Carlyle Theaters.
 Also included is an extensive arts education program developed in partnership with Arts for Learning/Miami which assists in educating and developing audiences and lovers of culture for today and tomorrow.

 Current members of the Cultural Arts Council include: